bmguillo/NLC_JobRecommendations_HR/README.md

     - Scroll down to models and create new natural language classifier model
     - Name your classifier
     - Choose to either upload a CSV for classification or create an empty class to add data to later
-        - Creation of a training set of data by uploading raw CSV data and doing data cleansing to build sample set of data                     for training(better accuracy through shorter test, file should contain sample classifiers and sample questions/statements to be classified)
+        - Creation of a training set of data by uploading raw CSV data and doing data cleansing in data refinery to build                   sample set of data for training(better accuracy through shorter test, file should contain sample classifiers and sample questions/statements to be classified)